 When you’re planning your wedding, one of the biggest hurdles is finding the perfect location for the ceremony and reception.
-Many couples decide there’s no place like home for their ideal wedding and reception.
-What could be more personal and special than your own home backyard, right?
-If you are considering this as an option for your big day, we have a few tips to consider.
+Many couples conclude there’s no place like home for their special day.
+After all, what could be more personal than exchanging vows in your very own backyard?

 How large will your guest list be?
-Take a look around and think about how many people your home wedding can reasonably accommodate.
+More importantly, how many people can your home reasonably accommodate?
 Do you have a spot for both the ceremony and the reception?
-Many yards are not large enough to host 50-100 (or more!) people at once.
-Think about creative seating arrangements and how you will define each space.
-Make sure your guests will have room to move and enjoy the day.
-Just as important, ask any wedding vendors you hire everything you need to know to ensure your day goes perfectly.
+Many homes and backyards are not large enough to host 50-100 people at once, so brainstorm creative seating arrangements in order to make sure your guests will have room to move and enjoy the day.

 Prep Your Yard

 Make sure your home is photo ready!
 Take the opportunity before your big day to make the home updates you have been dreaming of.
-Paint the walls, upgrade the flooring, and fix the faucet in the sink.
-Consider power washing the siding and patio and touch up any outdoor paint that looks a little faded or worn.
+Paint the walls, upgrade the flooring and fix the faucet in the sink.
+Also, power-wash the siding and patio, and touch up any outdoor paint that looks faded or worn.

-Depending on the size of your guest list, consider catering the event.
+Though it’s an additional cost, hiring a food caterer takes a lot of the work out of a backyard wedding.
 Decide if you will be serving finger foods or a full meal, have a food station or a buffet line.
 The caterer will want to know about your desired set up, as well as kitchen prep space.
 Be realistic about your home’s capacity for preparing a meal for everyone that attends.

 When choosing who will perform the ceremony, discuss your location with your officiant ahead of time.
-Many religious officials aren’t able to perform ceremonies outside of their place of worship, which could factor into who you choose for the at-home wedding ceremonial duties.
+Many religious officials can’t perform ceremonies outside of their place of worship, which could factor into who you choose for the at-home wedding ceremonial duties.

-A wedding at your home may feel less formal than if it were held at another venue.
-Think of ways to personalize, like asking guests to take informal pics and share them with you instead of hiring a photographer; or incorporate your pet into the ceremony.
-Turning your home or backyard space can really add something special to your whole wedding ceremony.
+A wedding at home may feel less formal than if it were held at another venue.
+Think of ways to personalize, like asking guests to take candid photos to share them with you in lieu of hiring a photographer; or incorporate your pet into the ceremony.
 Without venue restrictions, you have a bit more freedom to make the day personal to you.

 You have enough to do to prepare for the wedding; don’t add cleaning to the list.
-Hire a professional to give your home a thorough clean about a week before the event.
-If you plan to have people in your house, consider getting a cleaning crew to come back in the next week to help with clean up.
+Hire a professional to give your home a thorough clean a week before the event, as well as a crew to return after your wedding to assist with post-event clean up.